Being frugal doesn’t mean you can’t splurge every now and then… You just do it wisely!!

 12. Check your bill for mistakes.

 Waiters admit to adding extra charges to your bill to increase their gratuity.
-Some have even been caught forging their own tips!
 Sometimes they forget to give you the discount from your coupon.
 Pay attention, don’t pay extra!
 And pay with cash when possible to avoid any billing mistake headaches.

 Real Life Examples